Spain drops sedition charge against ex-Catalan leader

 In 2021, he pardoned Junqueras and eight other Catalan separatist leaders who were convicted over their roles in the separatist push.

-It is also seen as a bid to assure Catalan pro-independence party ERC continues to support Sanchez's minority government in tight parliamentary votes.
+It is also seen as a bid to assure the continued support of Catalan separatist party Esquerra Republicana (ERC) for Sanchez's minority government in tight parliamentary votes.

 'Red carpet'

 The main opposition PP has denounced the reform as "tailor-made for convicts".
-Some of Sanchez's own Socialists have also been critical.
+Some of Sanchez's Socialist PSOE party have also been critical.

-Top PP official Elias Bendodo on Thursday accused Sanchez of having paved the way for Puigdemont to return to Spain "on a red carpet".
+Top PP official Elias Bendodo on Thursday accused Sanchez of "laying out the red carpet" for Puigdemont's return.

-But the government's main spokesperson, Isabel Rodriguez, defended the criminal code reform, saying it brought Spanish law in line with its European peers.
+But the government's main spokesperson, Isabel Rodriguez, defended the reform, saying it brought Spanish law in line with European norms.

-She said there are "tools to pursue" the events of the failed independence bid which "continue to have a criminal sanction", she told reporters.

 Puigdemont and a number of his separatist colleagues fled to Belgium in October 2017, fearing arrest after the failed independence bid.
 He became a member of the European Parliament in June 2019.